-- For morels, cut a thin slice off the bottom of each stem and, cut the mushrooms in half from stem to tip.
-Rinse the mushrooms lightly with cool tap water to remove any debris.
+For morels, cut a thin slice off the bottom of each stem and cut the mushrooms in half from stem to tip.
+Rinse the mushrooms lightly with fresh tap water to remove any debris.
 If the mushrooms look clean, this may be enough; if not, a very short soak in lightly salted water will bring out any possible insects and dirt.
 When soaking, change the water often until the dirt and debris are removed.
-Rinse the morels well, pat dry with a clean kitchen towel.
+Rinse the morels thoroughly, pat dry with a clean kitchen towel.

 - 1 tablespoon Worcestershire sauce

 - Remove the stems from white mushrooms, you may want to save them for another recipe.

 - In a large metal skillet, melt the unsalted butter and add olive oil to the metal skillet over medium-high heat.
 Add the sliced onions and cook for about 2 minutes before adding the chopped garlic.

 - Next, add the clean mushroom caps to the metal skillet, add the red wine and Worcestershire sauce at this time.
 Bring the contents to a boil and simmer on low until the red wine is reduced by half and beginning to glaze the white mushroom caps.